slogsdon/IntroToJavascript/README.md

 # Intro To Javascript

 A primer into programming in Javascript.
-This assumes you know nothing, and gosh darnit that's ok.
+This assumes you know nothing, and doggone it, that's ok.

 ![](http://4.bp.blogspot.com/-wUtCUGW7_5s/Te-hHSryn4I/AAAAAAAAAJI/6TS3m_N70-I/s1600/Stuart+Smalley.jpg)